-5 Recommended Ways to Eat Sashimi Raw Fish Slices
+Sashimi: 5 Recommended Ways to Eat Sliced Raw Fish

 How to Eat Sashimi

-We Japanese sometimes buy those Sashimi packs and enjoy at home, usually dipping in Shoyu or soy sauce with a small amount of wasabi or grated Japanese horseradish.
+We Japanese sometimes buy those Sashimi packs and enjoy them at home, usually dipping in Shoyu or soy sauce with a little wasabi or grated Japanese horseradish.

-Made by aging a mixture of rough-cut green chilies, grated Yuzu citrus peels, and salt, “Yuzu Kosho (柚子こしょう)” is a lumpy citrus pepper paste commonly used in the Kyushu region of Japan.
-The addition of a little Yuzu Kosho, instead of wasabi, imparts a distinctive fragrant aroma and a refreshing spiciness to the taste of Sashimi slices.
+Made by aging a mixture of rough-cut green chilies, grated Yuzu citrus peel, and salt, “Yuzu Kosho (柚子こしょう)” is a fragrant lumpy citrus pepper paste commonly used in the Kyushu region.

 Some Japanese like to eat Sashimi with Itarian dressing, which is a kind of carpaccio.
 So if desired, combine it with such ingredients as fresh vegetables and cheese.

-Known as a specialty of Myoko, Niigata, “Kanzuri (かんずり)” is a spicy pungent condiment made by fermenting a mixture of ground red pepper, salt, malted rice, and Yuzu citrus peels, and some Japanese like to eat Sashimi with ponzu sauce and a little amount of Kanzuri paste.
+“Kanzuri (かんずり)” is a unique spicy fragrant condiment made by fermenting a mixture of ground red chili pepper, salt, malted rice, and Yuzu citrus peel.

 Some Japanese like to eat Sashimi with ponzu sauce and a touch of Kanzuri paste.